Rebecca Downes: Life and career

 She was born in Wolverhampton, England, and began performing at the age of 13, and later started to write her own songs.
 She attended Staffordshire University where she studied Fine Art and Art History before taking up full-time employment.
 She still performed in her spare time.
 Downes used Mark Viner Stuart of Mad Hat Studios as her mentor and, by 2011, she had been partnered by Steve Birkett to assist in song writing and inspiration.
 Her initial recordings appeared on a mini-album, Real Life, which was released in 2013.
 By this stage Downes had changed to part-time work as a vocal coach, to allow her more time to record and perform.
 In 2014, Back to the Start was issued as her debut album.
 She played at the Skegness Rock and Blues Festival in 2015, returning the following year when billed as a main act.
 Her second album, Believe, was produced by Mark Viner Stuart and issued in February 2016.
 The collection comprised 13 songs all penned by Downes and Birkett.
-In 2016, Downes was voted 'Best Female Vocalist' and 'Best Emerging Artist' at the British Blues Awards, and she was nominated for 'Female Blues Vocalist of the Year' in the UKBlues Awards in 2018.
+In 2016, Downes was voted 'Best Female Vocalist' and 'Best Emerging Artist' at the British Blues Awards, and she won 'Female Blues Vocalist of the Year' in the UK Blues Awards in 2018.

 Downes performed at various live venues and acted as the support act for King King, Dr. Feelgood and Paul Carrack.